kenaryn/memoranda/scala_memorandum.md

 ## Error-handling
 - Use `Option` data type when you care not about error messages, because you know what is going to be.
 - Use `Either` or `Try` when exceptions can occur, such as accessing internet resources, DB and files.

+### Single modules in Scala
+- Trait with Object
+- Singleton Object: an object is a singleton, meaning that there is exactly *one instance* of it.
+- Top-level definition